5 Tips to Streamline Your Contract Management Processes

 Here is an usual scenario: a group of 150 managers and consultants across 64 locations and a call center needed to process document signatures faster.
 The Project Manager of Special Events at Dave & Buster’s was facing this challenge and opted to use e-signature technologies to streamline contract management processes.
 By skipping the paper-and-snail-mail process, the Dave & Buster’s group accelerated speed of payment and saved personnel 20 minutes of manual processes per contract.

-Paired with an enterprise contract management system, an e-signature feature is a powerful combination for paperless contract execution.
+Paired with contract management software, an e-signature feature is a powerful combination for paperless contract execution.
 When evaluating a system, look for one that has full integration with platforms and software, such as EchoSign, Docusign, and Sertifi.

 5. Delegate More Often